 Most of the patients who opt for this additional service are very pleased with the remarkable difference it makes in the healing process.

 However, not all patients are good candidates for lymphatic drainage massage, if they have any type of acute infections, thrombosis, low blood pressure, hyperthyroidism, certain types of asthma or malignant tumors.
-Drs.
-Agullo and Palladino can discuss the postoperative lymphatic drainage massage with you during your consultation to determine if you are a good candidate for this beneficial postsurgical procedure.
+Dr. Agullo can discuss the postoperative lymphatic drainage massage with you during your consultation to determine if you are a good candidate for this beneficial postsurgical procedure.

 What is the lymphatic system?